ARTS-Laboratory/paper-2027-SMR-emulator-design/reactor_model/README.md

-# Reactor Model

-1. Ali, this is where to push your model to start.

 # iPWR-SMR-Dynamic-Model

 Thermodynamically coupled dynamic model of an iPWR-type small modular reactor (SMR) with a three-region moving-boundary steam generator and physics-based Rankine cycle.